kaleguy/scraper-api/README.md

 ## Installation

-Rename .config.example.json to .config.json, edit with your openWeather API key.
+If you want the weather demo endpoint to be functional, rename .config.example.json to .config.json, edit with your openWeather API key.
 Then

 ```
 npm install